rydkvist/threadly/README.md

 http://localhost:3000
 ```

 # Seeding demo users

 There is **no CLI seeding required**.

-You can seed everything from the login page:
+You can seed users from the login page:

 1. Open `http://localhost:3000`
 2. Press **“Seed 8 demo users”**